-15.10.1.
-The corrective action taken or proposed is appropriate and adequate,
+15.7.3.1.
+The corrective action taken or proposed is appropriate and adequate, recurrence.

-- 15.10.2.
-The contractor performs the corrective action, and - 15.10.3.
-The corrective action was effective and will prevent recurrence.
+15.7.3.2.
+The contractor performs the corrective action, and

+15.7.3.3.
+The corrective action was effective and will prevent

-15.11.
+- 15.8.
 The PA will not keep a property loss case open solely because corrective action has not been completed if the PA has determined that the proposed corrective actions are likely to be successful.
-If the proposed corrective actions are not expected to correct the conditions that led to the loss, the PA will require the contractor to resubmit an acceptable corrective action.

-15.12.
-The PA must ensure proper disposition is completed for any property that remains after a liability determination has been made.
+If the proposed corrective actions are not expected to correct the conditions that led to the loss, the PA will require the contractor to resubmit an acceptable corrective action. - 15.9.
+The PA ensures proper disposition is completed for any property that remains after a liability determination has been made.
 Relief of liability and stewardship for damaged or destroyed property does not change title to that property.
-If the contractor is not repairing the property for further use under the contract, then the PA must ensure that the contractor reports the property to the Plant Clearance Capability in the PIEE GFP Module.
+If the contractor is not repairing the property for further use under the contract, then the PA must ensure that the contractor reports the property to the Plant Clearance Capability in the PIEE GFP Module. - 15.10.

-15.13.
 Property Found After Relief is Granted.
 The contractor is required to report when any GP that had previously been reported as lost is later found.
-The PA will re-open the loss case, and update the item that was found with the found date, quantity found, and any change to the intrinsic value of the loss case, if all items were not found upon receipt of such a report.
+The PA will update the loss case and update the item that was found with the found date, quantity found, and any change to the intrinsic value of the loss case, if all items were not found upon receipt of such a report.
 The PA will consult with the ACO and the ACO's assigned legal counsel to determine a course of action if property for which the contractor has been held liable is later found.

 16.0.
-PERFORM PROPERTY ADMINISTRATION CLOSEOUT.
+PERFORM PROPERTY CLEARANCE.